 But Bismack Biyombo does, in his own way.
 Not "great" as a superstar or franchise cornerstone, but the sort of role player that becomes an indispensable piece on a contender.
 And beyond Kyrie and Williams, an "indispensable piece on a contender" is the best teams can hope for from a draft like this.
 So if you're an NBA GM, rather than talk yourself into the potential of guys like Knight, Kanter, Chris Singleton, Jan Vesley...
 Why not just take the guy who scouts agree is a killer shot blocker and an elite rebounder?

 Shooters, point guards, defensive specialists...
 It's easy to find those guys later in the draft or in free agency.
 But even if they can't do anything else, shot blocking, rebounding big men are a rare commodity in the NBA.
 And ultimately, they're more valuable than a lot of more talented stars.

 Guys like Brandon Knight may be more skilled, but who will be on more winning teams?

-Just look at whatdid for the .
-Or for the .
-Or for the .
-Or even for the .
+Just look at what Tyson Chandler did for the Mavericks.
+Or Joakim Noah for the Bulls.
+Or Serge Ibaka for the Thunder.
+Or even Joel Anthony for the Heat.
 Every good team has a guy like Bismack Biyombo.
 And the bad teams?
 Well, they're always the ones trying to talk themselves into guys like Brandon Knight and Jimmer Fredette.